 This 34-hour intensive workshop (over five days) includes:

-- An introduction to the DANCING™ approach to perinatal bodywork
+An introduction to the DANCES™ approach to perinatal bodywork

 To receive certification, you must have either/both of the following:

 Be licensed/certified in your state of residence

 Jamie Mossay has been guiding and teaching massage therapists and other birth professionals to work with pregnant clients since 2006.
 A practicing massage professional of 17 years serving the San Diego community, she is also a mother, birth doula, storyteller, mother blessing facilitator, birth story listener, and childbirth educator.
 She brings creativity, compassion, and mindfulness to her work and teaching/mentoring, and is consistently inspired by the simple power of touch for support.
 Jamie is passionate about supporting the personal and professional growth of massage therapists and students - she hopes that participants will complete her workshop feeling inspired, motivated, and grounded in the basics of Pregnancy Massage.
 She places special emphasis on cultivating creativity, intuition, and the importance of modeling self-love, embodied connection, and willingness to step into the unknown with loving presence for our pregnant clients.

 Please bring a complete set (flat and fitted) of queen or double-sized linens, extra pillowcases, at least two hand-sized towels, unscented oil, an oil holster, and 2-3 firm pillows.
 You may also bring a yoga/exercise mat for floor work.
 If you are traveling from outside the San Diego area and bringing any of the heavier or bulkier items will pose a problem please let us know upon registering.

 Do I need to find a pregnant woman to work with?